Connections-Business-Directory/Connections/README.md

 * DEV: Add inline comment for the `html` parameter for the `registerBlockType()` function.
 * DEV: Reorder the deconstructed `wp.i18n` methods.
 * DEV: Add classnames and lodash as dev dependencies to package.json.

-= 8.31 11/23/2018 =
-* NEW: WordPress 5.0 Support.
-* FEATURE: Gutenberg Block to which can be used to insert the directory into the page.
-* TWEAK: Update the attribution link to Leaflet.
-* TWEAK: Exclude the Leaflet CSS from Autoptimize.
-* TWEAK: The custom HTML elements for the map layers control should be hidden.
-* TWEAK: Remove unnecessary `is_admin()` check when registering CSS.
-* DEV: Update package.json with dev dependencies to support webpack.
-* DEV: Initial babel and webpack config.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)